 These symptoms do not always mean osteosarcoma but should be brought to the attention of a medical professional.

 Some people are at a higher risk of developing osteosarcoma, such as:

 - Those who have had past cancer treatment with radiation therapy

 - Those with certain genetic conditions that increase the risk of cancer, such as Li-Fraumeni syndrome, hereditary retinoblastoma, and Rothmund-Thompson syndrome.

 How is osteosarcoma treated?

-Sometimes it is not possible to remove the entire tumor and reconstruct the removed bone and soft tissue.
+Sometimes it is not possible to remove the entire tumor and reconstruct the bone and soft tissue.
 This can happen when the tumor is very large or when it involves vital structures like major blood vessels or nerves, or when a patient is so young that the reconstruction would not be able to make up for all the remaining growth in the limb.
-When this is the case, an amputation or rotationplasty is performed and the patient is fitted with an external prosthesis after surgery.
+In such cases, an amputation is performed and the patient is fitted with an external prosthesis after surgery.
 Less often, radiation therapy is used when a small amount of cancer cells remain after surgery.

 Rotationplasty, a partial amputation that preserves a cancer-free lower leg and foot, is another option.
 This surgical option allows the child to maintain an active lifestyle, including high-impact sports, and often preserves a longer limb than with standard amputation.